Al Wakrah (municipality): Economy

 Maritime industries such as fishing and pearling comprised the economic foundation of Al Wakrah's coastal settlement in the past.
 Further inland, nomadic pastoralism dominated.
 At present, agriculture plays only a minor role in Al Wakrah's economy.
 Farmland in Al Wakrah only accounted for 4.6% of Qatar's total farmland in 2015.
 There were 71 farms spread out over 2,188 hectares, with the majority (38) being used to grow crops, 3 being used to raise livestock and the remaining 30 being split between livestock and crops.
 The municipality had a livestock inventory of 14,946, of which 8,375 were sheep and 6,093 were goats.

 In terms of artisanal fishing vessels, Al Wakrah city had the second-highest amount out of the major cities surveyed in 2015 at 179 vessels.
 However, its fleet has been significantly reduced from earlier years, for earlier in 2010 it had accommodated the most fishing vessels out of all cities surveyed with 237 vessels.
 The number of sailors was 1,186 in 2015, but this figure too had been decreasing over the years.

 Sports

 Qatar Stars League team Al-Wakrah SC, founded in 1959, is based in Al Wakrah City.
 They club plays its home games at the 12,000 capacity Saoud bin Abdulrahman Stadium.

 One of the proposed twelve venues for the 2022 FIFA World Cup is projected to be built in Al Wakrah City.
 Called Al Wakrah Stadium, it has a planned seating capacity of 40,000 and will replace Saoud bin Abdulrahman Stadium as Al Wakrah SC's home stadium.

 Visitor attractions

-Due to the unique ecosystem and landscape of Khawr al Udayd, it serves as one of the most important ecotourism site in the country.
+Due to the unique ecosystem and landscape of Khor Al Adaid, it serves as one of the most important ecotourism site in the country.